-Requires user role: AUDIT
+Requires user role: AUDIT Default value: Auto

 Auto: Will use UDP port number 514 when the Security Audit Logging Mode is set to External.
 Will use TCP port number 6514 when the Security Audit Logging Mode is set to ExternalSecure.